Aggregate-Intellect/maven-course/assignments/week_05/README.md

 ### Option 2: Integrating Gradio Dashboard
 If you're not using LangGraph Cloud, we’ve provided an alternative method: running your agentic system locally and making it globally accessible through a Gradio dashboard.

 This option allows users around the world to interact with your application via the Gradio UI.
-However, be aware that with Gradio it not straighforward to integerate advanced features of LangGraph, such as human-in-the-loop interactions or pausing and resuming graph execution.
+However, be aware that with Gradio it's not straightforward to integrate advanced features of LangGraph, such as human-in-the-loop interactions or pausing and resuming graph execution.
 If your system relies on these concepts, Gradio will not be a viable solution.

 In this week’s assignment folder, you will find a `gradio_ui.py` file that adds a Gradio-based frontend to your agentic application.